 The museum profiles itself as a multidisciplinary organization in the fields of social sciences, natural sciences and technology.
 It educates visitors on the basis of a multidisciplinary approach through exhibitions, expositions, events and publishing activities, and educates children and youth in the environmental field.
 It takes care of a unique collection of furniture made of bent beech wood, tapestries, and lighting glass, and a collection of old prints is supraregionally valuable.
 Part of the museum is an observatory, which deals with the popularization of astronomy and other natural sciences.

 Technical Museum in Brno

 Purkyňova 105, 612 00 Brno

-The Technical Museum in Brno arose in 1961.
-Seventeen permanent exhibitions show a wide spectrum of themes from crafts to information technology.
-Among the most precious collection items is an axial-flow hydro turbine designed by Viktor Kaplan, whose date of birth, 27th November 1876, has been registered among the UNESCO world’s cultural jubilees as a token of respect.
-One of the expositions is devoted to racing motorbikes and the international competition Grand Prix Brno.
-The Museum cares for six technical immovable monuments “in situ”.
+The Technical Museum in Brno was established in 1961.
+Seventeen permanent exhibitions show a wide spectrum of themes ranging from crafts to information technology.
+The item that is among the most precious collection objects is the axial-flow turbine designed by Viktor Kaplan, whose date of birth, 27th November 1876, is among UNESCO’s Anniversaries as a token of respect.
+One exposition is devoted to racing motorbikes and the international competition Grand Prix Brno.
+The Museum cares for six technical immovable monuments in situ.